Gorgopotamos

 Gorgopotamos (Γοργοπόταμος) is a village and a former municipality in Phthiotis, Greece.
 Since the 2011 local government reform it is part of the municipality Lamia, of which it is a municipal unit.
 The municipal unit has an area of 157.300 km2.
 It is located 8 km southwest of Lamia and 34 km north of Amfissa.
-In 2011 its population was 453 for the village and 3,374 for the municipal unit.
 The seat of the municipality was in Moschochori.
 It is named after the river Gorgopotamos which flows through the municipal unit (its name means in Greek "the rushing river").
 The Oiti mountains, a national park, lie to the southwest.
 The northeastern part of the municipal unit lies in the wide and flat Spercheios valley.
 The municipal unit of Gorgopotamos borders Lamia to the north and Phocis to the southwest.

 Subdivisions

 The municipal unit Gorgopotamos is subdivided into the following communities (constituent villages in brackets):